-Original Current The original goal in the workplan was to Obtaining a baseline to determine idling rate for cease 100% of the excessive school bus buses at targeted schools using monitors was a and car idling at public and private schools problem for several reasons, including their mere in the target area by project end.
-When the presence with clipboards was obvious, sometimes Logic Model was developed, it does not creating an intervention (by acting as a visual mention the 100% rate, which seems reminder to drivers to stop idling) instead.
-In spite unrealistic.
-Staff developing the Logic of this and many other reasons included in this Model conceptualized a process that was report, monitors recorded 52% of the buses idling unlike how things turned out in reality. over 10 minutes at the first 17 targeted schools.
-There was no understanding at this point of The bus mileage and fuel use data kept by First how we would engage the bus companies, Student was to be used as a baseline too but First how the City school district could get Student never followed through with its voluntary involved, nor how we could best engage written partnership agreement (possibly because the use of the 'reporters' (now called originally Grace Hill worked with Laidlaw, which 'monitors'). was bought by First Student, and Grace Hill's original contact at Laidlaw, Jeff Kintzle, later left the company).
+Obtaining a baseline to determine idling rate for buses at targeted schools using monitors was a problem for several reasons, including their mere presence with clipboards was obvious, sometimes creating an intervention (by acting as a visual reminder to drivers to stop idling) instead.
+In spite of this and many other reasons included in this report, monitors recorded 52% of the buses idling over 10 minutes at the first 17 targeted schools.
+The bus mileage and fuel use data kept by First Student was to be used as a baseline too but First Student never followed through with its voluntary written partnership agreement (possibly because originally Grace Hill worked with Laidlaw, which was bought by First Student, and Grace Hill's original contact at Laidlaw, Jeff Kintzle, later left the company).
 Additional workloads taken on and not originally conceived within the original plan, but instrumental in achieving the desired outcomes, include: training of the bus drivers on idling issues and practices, establishing No Idling Zones at the schools, and for the City school board to pass an idle free resolution for the district (which took about 8 months) before any interaction with the individual schools and CAP could take place.
 Now, however, the opportunity is being seized even beyond the end of the CARE grant to establish No Idling Zones at every public school (about 88) in St. Louis City, Grace Hill's Head Start sites (5) and program facilities (2), and the Grace Hill Health Centers (6).
-This endeavor the Grace Hill Health Centers (6).
 This endeavor is a partnership between St. Louis Streets Department, the Mayor's Office (and its new Green Initiative), St. Louis Public Schools and CAP.